CastraRegina/Raspinstall/README.md

 TODO: Check if this is still the case!!!

 ## VNC setup
-Check setup if it works and also the window-manager does work...
+Check the setup if it works and if also the window-manager does work...
 ```
 sudo systemctl start vncserver-x11-serviced.service
 vncserver -geometry 1800x1000